mjhea0/python-ruby/readme.md

 ### Conclusion

 As you can tell, there's not too many differences in the languages.
 My advice: Try both.
 See which language you like better, then learn that one.
 After that, learn the other.

+Always, always, ALWAYS remember that no language can do it *all*.
+In other words, all languages have their positives and negatives

 Cheers!